apache/accumulo-website/_docs-2/troubleshooting/advanced.md

 UUID=$(uuidgen); echo -n -e '--- Log File Header (v4) ---U+1F47B$'"$UUID"'\x00\x00\x00\x00' >"$UUID".wal
 ```

-The above creates a file with the text "--- Log File Header (v4) ---" a unicode character to flag no decryption
+This will create a file named `[uuid].wal` containing `--- Log File Header (v4) ---`, a unicode
-parameters, a UUID and then four bytes.
-The file created will be `[uuid]`.wal and the name is echoed to the command
+character to flag no decryption parameters, a UUID (the same as the file name), and then four bytes.
+You should modify this command to use a specific UUID if you need to replace a particular file with
+that UUID as its name.
+This command should work in most modern shells, but because shell features
-line.
-You should verify the contents of the file with a hexdump tool.
+can vary, you should verify the contents of the file with a hexdump tool.

 Then, place this empty WAL in HDFS and then replace the corrupt WAL file in HDFS with the empty WAL for the
 tserver / host pair with the following hdfs commands: